Windz-GameDev/TSPQuest/README.md

 ## Acknowledgements

-We would like to thank our professors and peers for their valuable feedback and support throughout this project.
-We would also like to acknowledge the creators of the datasets we used for our analysis, and GeeksForGeeks for their explanations of the various algorithms and example implementations.
+We thank our professors and peers for their valuable feedback and support throughout this project.
+We would also like to acknowledge the creators of the datasets we used for our analysis and our various sources for their explanations of the various algorithms and example implementations.

-## Future Work

-Future work could involve testing these algorithms on larger datasets beyond 10000 cities to assess scalability.
-Exploring metaheuristic algorithms like Genetic Algorithms or Ant Colony Optimization could also be beneficial.
-Machine learning techniques, particularly reinforcement learning, could offer a novel approach to solving the TSP.
-Additionally, it would be interesting to investigate the impact of problem constraints such as time-windows or vehicle capacities on the performance of these algorithms.